 In addition, members of our leadership team are leading and engaging in EDI-focused dialogues with other research funders and health research system colleagues and collaborators in BC, Canada and internationally.
 These conversations focus on key challenges, opportunities and actions we can take to enable a more equitable, diverse and inclusive health research system for all.

 User data and privacy

-Responses to the self-identification form will be securely stored and access to the raw data will be restricted to Health Research BC’s data analytics department.
-The data collected will only be used in aggregate in order to protect the identity of individuals.
-Chairs, scientific officers and peer reviewers will not have access to respondents’ information.
+Responses to the self-identification form are securely stored and access to the raw data is restricted to Health Research BC’s data analytics department.
+The data collected is used in aggregate in order to protect the identity of individuals.
+Chairs, scientific officers, and peer reviewers do not have access to respondents’ information.

-Information shared in the form will be stored on secure Canadian servers in Health Research BC ApplyNet, a grants management system developed and hosted for Health Research BC by SmartSimple, a leading grants management service provider.
+Information shared in the form is stored on secure Canadian servers in Health Research BC’s ApplyNet, a grants management system developed and hosted for Health Research BC by SmartSimple, a leading grants management service provider.

 Why am I being asked to complete the self-identification form?

 The data we collect through this form will help us better understand the demographics of who is applying to our funding programs, reviewing applications for us and receiving Health Research BC funding.
 This information will help us better identify barriers and challenges to funding that may exist as a result of inequities, bias and discrimination, as well as opportunities for advancement.

 Who is required to complete the form?